-Red light therapy is becoming increasingly popular, for skin improvement, recovery, and relaxation.
+Red Light Therapy is becoming increasingly popular.
+For skin improvement, recovery, and relaxation.
 But when it comes to the eyes, a logical question arises: is red light actually safe for your eyes?

 Table of Contents